 Since CX is a complex and inclusive concept, it is ambitious to measure CX in one big survey.
 An interesting group to survey in this regard is churned customers who chose to change to a competitor.
 Finding out what made them dissatisfied can provide you with clues about which touchpoints need development.

 It’s important that you evaluate feedback in a way that makes the insights actionable.
 You can aim to link root causes to outcomes such as improving customer satisfaction with a CSAT survey tool, customer loyalty or Net Promoter Score (NPS) and so identify areas of your CX that need improvement.
 By identifying these areas, you can develop actions, make changes, and continuously review those.
 You can also capture where it works well and you ensure good customer experiences.
 You can then use smaller pulse surveys to check on developments, or receive feedback on a specific product or service.

 We recommend instead to focus on measuring aspects or steps of the customer journey.
-You can measure perceptions and attitudes as “snapshots” during steps in the experience, for example during a single transaction or a single contact with customer service.
+You can measure perceptions and attitudes as “snapshots” during steps in the experience.
+For example during a single transaction or a single contact with customer service.
 You can also measure commitment and loyalty with the NPS as an indicator of a positive CX.
 By measuring customer experience during steps in the customer journey and so mapping it, you can develop a blueprint customer journey for your organisation or segment of the organisation.
 This is effective because it considers all the different facets and steps that make up a good experience.

 You should collect both qualitative and quantitative data from different sources, such as surveys, social media, focus groups, and reviews with the adequate VoC software or customer survey software.
 For this feedback to have an immediate impact, you should give the customer support teams access to the results of the feedback surveys to allow them to make changes where their actions directly concern the customer.

 With an exponential increase in data and feedback from customers produced across channels, innovative methods for measuring CX become desirable and in some cases even necessary.
 Already, linguistic-based analysis programs deduce sentiment from feedback, identifying recurring vocabulary and “pain points” in the customer’s journey.

-In the future, Customer Experience Management (CEM) will be driven by artificial intelligence (AI) and facilitated through machine learning on large scales.
-AI will collect information on customer actions and with the increasing data will learn how to improve the CX in real-time, personalized for each customer.
+In the future, customer experience management (CEM) will be driven by artificial intelligence (AI) and facilitated through machine learning on large scales.
+AI will collect information on customer actions and with the increasing data will learn how to improve the CX in real-time, personalised for each customer.

 These innovations will be especially powerful at identifying unhappy and dissatisfied customers or those at risk of going to a competitor.
 By learning from data, AI will be able to predict in advance who these customers might be and counteract at an early stage.

 These innovative CX measuring and management technologies will make it possible to act rather than react to customer experience.
 Get started on your journey towards excellent customer experience now!